POETRY & PILGRIMAGE

 Awaiting the eager lips of Dave who, of course, felt no remorse

-For these pre-meditated acts of pescicide.
+For these premeditated acts of murder.

 Dave he was a champion – won competition after competition;